amazon-archives/aws-reinvent-2019-mobile-workshops/MOB303/4_Trigger/README.md

 * Are you sure you want to continue? __Y__

-When finished, go back to the browser and click on the album you created earlier.
+When finished `push` is finished, go back to the browser and click on the first album you created earlier.
 Click the "Add Photo" button and upload a photo of your choosing.
+Unlike the previous photo upload, this one will trigger the Lambda function we just created, which will create a thumbnail of the image.

 > TIP: You can restart the React dev server using `npm start`.